Frikanalen/frikanalen/README.md

 This is all under the GNU LGPL license, see the file COPYING for more details.

-Read `INSTALL.txt` to get started with development.
+Read `INSTALL.md` to get started with development.

 Please report bugs as issues at github and submit patches as pull requests there.